The words vegan pot pie might not be ones you would think to put together in a sentence, or as something that you might want to make.

 The pastry for these vegan pot pies

 I used a frozen puff pastry to keep this recipe fairly simple.
-The pastry also makes for a super flakey and delicious pot pie pocket!
+The pastry also makes for a super flaky and delicious pot pie pocket!
 I have found that a lot of puff pastry in the frozen section is accidentally vegan, but just double-check the ingredients if you need to avoid dairy.

-For a gluten-free option, your store may carry an option like this!
+For a gluten-free option, your store may carry an option like Schar puff pastry!
 If you cannot find gluten-free or regular puff pastry, crescent dough or pie crust will work great instead.
 Keep in mind if you use a different pastry option that the oven temperature and cook times may vary so be sure to check the packaging!
 You can of course use your favorite homemade dough recipe as well, but since we are already making the filling it is nice to keep the pastry simple.

 Related: Reuse Thanksgiving Leftovers: 30 Meals To Enjoy After Your Holiday Feast